astronomer/airflow-guides/guides/connections.md

 ```

-In Airflow 2.3+, connections can alternatively be provided as a JSON (in this example defined from `.env`).
+In Airflow 2.3+, connections can alternatively be provided as a JSON dictionary (in this example defined in `.env`).

 ```text
 AIRFLOW_CONN_MYCONNID='{